- nostos (pl. nostoi)

 "No one is choosing anyone," I told him, and set my back into the oars again.

 By the time the S.S.
 Friesland's lifeboat came to meet us, I had given the oars back to Holmes.
-I used the time to truss Hélène as tight as a turkey, turning her into a nondescript, tarpaulin-wrapped parcel.
+I trussed Hélène as tight as a turkey, turning her into a nondescript, tarpaulin-wrapped parcel.
 The earlier dose of morphine had already begun to kick in, but if she wasn't fully quiet by the time the boat arrived, I planned to give her a small intravenous dose to tip her over the edge into unconsciousness.
 I hoped that the remainder of the intramuscular dose would keep her there for the first few hours.

 Holmes watched skeptically while I checked, and then double-checked, her ability to breathe in her wrappings.